benmardana/COMP30019_Project_1/readme.txt

 // BEN - Can you please explain our implementation of the square edges?

 We used this diamond-square algorithm as a guide: https://github.com/rishsharma1/diamondSquareTerrain/blob/master/terrainGeneration/Assets/Scripts/diamondSquare.cs

+The water plane is rendered as a flat plane through the x and z axes.
+The height of the plane is determined dynamically each render as a function of other terrain heights according to.
+This ensures that water is always present on the terrain and that it is always next to sand, giving a beachy look.

+// BEN - Can you please explain the PhongShaders?
+I will talk about the waves.